-According to Wikipedia, “fog forms when the difference between air temperature and dew point is less than 2.5 °C.”
+According to Wikipedia, “Fog forms when the difference between air temperature and the dew point is less than 2.5 °C.”

 With this in mind, you can pick a time and place to take magical photographs of moving fog.

-10. Use a Black Background to Emphasise the Blur
+10. Use a Black Background to Emphasize the Blur